Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: ALMA Observations

 \subsection{Sample and Methods}

 Our sample consists of deep $\sim$\,1.2 mm ALMA observations (Band-6) of five luminous objects at $z>6$.
 We use observations of two starbursts, CLM1 and WMH5 \citep{Willott2015a}, and two quasars, CFHQSJ0210-0546 and J2329-0301 \citep{Willott2013}, as well as the data retrieved from the archive for an additional quasar J054-0005~\citet{Wang2013}.
-There is archival data for other quasars observed in the \citet{Wang2013} study, however the RMS noise is significantly larger and thus it is not possible to detect companions within the luminosity range of interest to this study.
+There is archival data for other quasars observed in the \citet{Wang2013} study, however the RMS noise is larger ($\rm RMS > 0.5 mJy/channel$) and a larger spectral resolution of $\sim 80 \rm MHz$, thus it is not possible to detect companions within the luminosity range of interest to this study.
 For this reason we have chosen not to include those fields in this study.
 For the first four data cubes \citep{Willott2013,Willott2015a}, we analyze the full $\sim$ 8\,GHz from the four base bands, two centred on the extreme object, and two spaced $\sim15$\,GHz away (in the upper sideband).
-In the archival data cubes \citep{Wang2013}, we were only able to retrieve the 2\,GHz baseband containing the quasar itself and thus have less continuum sensitivity and frequency bandwidth to search for companions.
-All of this data was obtained between 2012 and 2014, and we refer the reader to the papers cited for full information about calibration, data reductions and observing strategies.
+In the archival data cubes from \citet{Wang2013}, we were only able to retrieve the 2\,GHz baseband containing the quasar itself and thus have less continuum sensitivity and frequency bandwidth to search for companions.
+All of this data was obtained between 2012 and 2014, and we refer the reader to the papers cited for full information about observing strategies.
+The raw data from the archive was re-imaged using the Common Astronomy Software Applications package (CASA v.
+4.2.2, \citet{Mcmullin2007}) task \texttt{clean} using the parameters suggested in the \texttt{ScriptforImaging.py} provided by the joint ALMA observatory along with the raw data.
+Once imaged, further analysis of the data cubes was performed with python, relying on the \texttt{SpectralCube}\footnote{https://spectral-cube.readthedocs.io/en/latest/} python package.

 The typical beam size of the observations is $\sim 0.6^{\prime \prime}$.
-The sensitivity of these observations vary by a factor of $2$ (listed in Table~1), but are deep enough to detect sources down to typically L$_{\rm [CII]} \sim10^8 \lsun$ at $z\sim6$, probing a new regime to search for companion galaxies to these extreme objects.
+Given the sizes of known [CII] emitters at $z\sim6$ are known to be $\lesssim 1^{\prime \prime}$~\citep{Capak2015,Decarli2017}, we do not expect any companions to be significantly spatially resolved.
+Our approach to selecting sources based on the peak flux recovers all [CII] emitters found in a survey of galaxies at $z$=4.3 \citep{Miller2018}.
+The sensitivity of these archival observations vary by a factor of $2$ (listed in Table~\ref{table:fields}) but are on average deep enough to detect sources down to a $5\sigma$ detection threshold of L$_{\rm [CII]} \approx 10^8 \lsun$ at $z=6$ for a Gaussian line profile with FHWM$ = 150\, \rm km\, s^{-1}$.